Cosplay and Weapons Policies

 - They have a non-removable orange tip

 No live steel (edged metal weapons) will be permitted.
-Replica weapons must be made of a non-metal, non-sharp material, must be no more than 60 inches in length, and must be approved by ACORE.
-Metal is permitted on a costume garment, provided it does not present a safety hazard, as determined by ACross staff.
+Replica weapons must be made of a non-metal, non-sharp material, must be no more than 60 inches in length, and must be approved by our security team.
+Metal is permitted on a costume garment, provided it does not present a safety hazard, as determined by ACR staff.

 Commercial weapon replicas purchased in the dealer room must remain peace-bonded at all times and must be taken directly to your hotel room or car after purchase.
 They may not be carried around the convention.
-Noncompliant weapons in convention areas will be confiscated by ACORE.
+Noncompliant weapons in convention areas will be confiscated by ACR Security.

 Props & Accessories Policy